 There are 2 phases of illness: septicemic and immune.

-The septicemic phase starts abruptly with headache, severe muscular aches, fever to > 39° C, chills, cough, sore throat, and sometimes hemoptysis; this phase lasts 4 to 9 days.
+The septicemic phase starts abruptly with headache, severe muscular aches, fever to > 39° C, chills, cough, sore throat, conjunctival suffusion, and sometimes hemoptysis; this phase lasts 4 to 9 days.

 Weil syndrome is a severe form with jaundice and usually azotemia, anemia, diminished consciousness, and sometimes hemorrhagic manifestations.

-Treat severe illness with parenteral penicillin G or ampicillin and less severe cases with oral doxycycline, ampicillin, or amoxicillin.
+Treat severe illness with parenteral penicillin G, ampicillin, or ceftriaxone and less severe cases with oral doxycycline, ampicillin, or amoxicillin.